Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Approximations by intersecting blocks

-Next, we explain how to use the SVD of the graph to initialize the parameters of the \ibg, before the gradient descent minimization of \cref{eq:dir_inefficient_loss}.
-This is inspired by the eigendecomposition initialization described of ICGs.
-The full method is presented in \Cref{app:init}, and summarized below.
+\textbf{Initialization of IBG.} In Appendix \ref{app:init} we explain how to use a low-rank SVD of the graph to efficiently initialize a rank $K$ \ibg, before the gradient descent minimization of \cref{eq:dir_inefficient_loss}.
+When the graph is too large to fit in memory, we also propose an efficient randomized SVD algorithm for approximating the SVD while only loading a fraction of the graph into memory (Appendix \ref{app:monte_carlo_svd}).